bentoml/BentoML/docs/source/guides/logging.rst

 Logging Configuration
 ---------------------

-Logs can be configured from the bentofile.yaml file for both web requests and model serving requests.
+Logs can be configured by setting the appropriate flags in the bento configuration file for both web requests and model serving requests.
+Read more about how to use a bento configuration file here in the - :ref:`Configuration Guide <configuration-page>`

 Web Service Request Logging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^